 It all begins with how you want to influence the world around you.
 This does not apply only to people working at Greenpeace or saving dolphins.
 Quite the contrary: every job impacts the world in multiple ways, not just the obvious "impact jobs".
 A great example of an un-sexy product with huge impact are sewers.
 Without sewers, not only would our streets be quite smelly, but diseases would get wild too.
 Sure you need some raw materials and construction work to build them, but that’s metals and work pretty well spent.

 Based on our net impact quantification model, we are building a tool for investors.
 We are currently piloting it with Nordic institutional investors (e.g. pension funds).
 Concretely, this means that we are quantifying the holistic impact of some of their funds to build a big picture of what their money actually does – and how this aligns (or doesn't) with their strategy and customer demands.
 We sell both data and access to our model via a SaaS interface.

-If you are a large-scale investor and interested in using our model to quantify the net impact of your portfolios, reach out to email@example.com.
+If you are an investor and interested in using our model to quantify the net impact of your portfolios, reach out to email@example.com.

 Currently “ethical consuming” is practically impossible without compromising to sub-optimize heavily.

 Imagine standing in your local grocery store, trying to choose a package of cereal “according to your values”.
 There are 17 kinds.
 One is packaged in recycled materials.
 Another donates 60 cents per package to a charity that helps refugees.
 A third one is organic.
 Then there’s one that donates to dolphins and yet another that claims to fight for a “carbon-free future”.
 Which one do you choose and why?